3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Best Pho in Ho Chi Minh City, Vietnam

-Choosing where to eat in the HCMC Backpacker area is overwhelming; there is a staggering number of restaurants!
+Choosing where to eat here is overwhelming; there is a staggering number of restaurants!
 Options range from high-priced international fare to cheap eats from street vendors.
-However, even in the heavily touristic area, we recommend eating like the locals and slurping up noodles from a bowl.

 Great Bun Cha, Bun Cha 145, Saigon, HCMC, Vietnam

-Backpacker Street: Bui Vien after Dark
+Backpacker Street after Dark

 Sunset and lanterns, perfect happy hour at The View Rooftop Bar, Saigon, HCMC, Vietnam

 With a full stomach, head out to enjoy a night of revelry.
 Drink cheap beer from low plastic stools or dance the night away in a HCMC night club.
-Whatever you do, keep your wits about you…Bui Vien Street is notorious for petty theft and crime.
-Not into slugging beers and thumping music?
-We hear you, but at least take a stroll down the infamous street to observe the madness.

 Best Budget Banh Mi, Banh Mi 37, Saigon, HCMC, Vietnam